Generally, educators don’t expect teacher gifts.

 - A memory gift book reminding the teacher of all the fun times and funny incidents.

-- A class recipe book where each child writes by hand a recipe of their favorite dish with a drawing or photo of the dish.
+- A class recipe book where each child writes by hand a recipe of their favorite kitchen dish with a drawing or photo of the dish.

-Gifts for the Male Teacher
+Best Gifts – Some ideas for the Male Teacher

 Finding a gift for a male teacher isn’t as difficult as one would think.